OHI-Science/ohimanual/1_learn_concguide/ohi-concguide.md

 title: The Ocean Health Index Learn Phase
 ---

-# The OHI Framework and Toolbox
+# Introduction

-> The Ocean Health Index (OHI) is the first assessment framework that provides a common platform for scientifically combining and comparing all key elements from all dimensions of the ocean (ecological, social, economic, and physical) to measure how sustainably people are using ocean and coastal resources.
-In the OHI framework **a healthy ocean is one that sustainably delivers a range of benefits to people now and in the future.**
+> Welcome to the Ocean Health Index (OHI)!
+OHI is the first assessment framework that combines and compares all dimensions of the ocean - ecological, social, economic, and physical - to measure how sustainably people are using ocean and coastal resources.

-The OHI framework assesses ocean health by measuring a suite of key social, economic, and environmental benefits a healthy oceans provides, called "goals".
+The OHI framework assesses a suite of key **social, economic, and ecological** benefits a healthy oceans provides, called "goals".
 By analyzing these goals together and scoring them from 0-100, OHI assessments result in a comprehensive picture of the state of the ecosystem and can be communicated to a wide range of audiences.

-The Ocean Health Index is not an index of ecosystem services.
+In the OHI framework **a healthy ocean is one that sustainably delivers a range of benefits to people now and in the future.** The Ocean Health Index is not an index of ecosystem services.
 In creating an inventory of all elements that are considered part of a healthy ocean under a wider definition, various categories began to evolve.
-The ten goals (and eight sub-goals) that make up the Index broadly capture the universal ocean benefits that people value:
+The ten goals (and eight sub-goals) that are commonly included in an Index broadly capture the universal ocean benefits:

 - [**Food Provision**](FP_Philosophy) from sustainably harvested or cultured fish stocks
 - [**Artisanal Fishing Opportunities**](AO_Philosophy) for local communities to engage in sustainable practices